 If you are American, you have likely heard of Omaha beach.
-It is a place that has become synonymous with the heroic sacrifices made by the Allied forces during the D-Day landings in June 1944.
+It is a place that has become synonymous with the heroic sacrifices made by the Allied forces during the D-Day landings in Normandy in June 1944.

 It is here that the push began to liberate France from the German Reich, a push that would continue till May 8, 1945 when victory in Europe was declared.

 There are numerous memorials in May in and around cemeteries around Omaha Beach that were erected by the American and French governments to honor their sacrifices.
 Of the 5 main D-Day beaches that were involved in the Allied invasion, it is at Omaha that the worst casualties are believed to have occurred.